uw-flame-lab/fuels-craft/README.md

 -H 'accept: application/json'
 -H 'api-key: 114b3607f17d4cf3b3bdc472694aa3b6'

-API Release Notes from Anthony:
+FastFuels API Release Notes from Anthony:
 ---

 I'm happy to announce that we have an official release candidate of the new (version 1) FastFuels API available for our partners to use.
 I think that you'll find that this version is significantly different from previous versions of the FastFuels API.
 Hopefully, these changes reflect a greater expressiveness in terms of modeling capabilities and data independence.
 Our objective moving forward is to provide users with a comprehensive fuel modeling platform that can rapidly ingest new sources of data, provide a menu of modeling options, offer tools for bringing predicted landscapes into alignment with observed landscapes, and output data to a number of different formats (including fire model inputs).